Ssstaffsignal

 OptionTradeoffs

 Independent per-regionSimple.
-But a global abuser can hit 2x their limit (once per region).
+A global abuser can hit 2× their limit (once per region).
+No cross-region latency.
+Recommended for abuse protection.

 Global coordinationAccurate.
-But cross-region latency (50-100ms+) adds to every request or requires async sync.
+But cross-region latency (+50–100ms per request) adds to the hot path or requires complex async sync.
+Only for billing-critical endpoints.

 Staff recommendation: